swentel/indieweb/README.md

 Note that Bridgy prefers p-summary over e-content, but for original tweets p-name first.
 See https://brid.gy/about#microformats.
 You can preview your posts on Bridgy to verify your markup is ok.

+The module ships with default Twitter and Facebook channels.
+More channels and other configuration can be configured at /admin/config/services/indieweb/publish.
+These channels are also used for the q=syndicate-to request for micropub, see micropub for more information.

-This module exposes per channel an extra field which you can configure on the 'Manage Display' pages of each node type.
+This module exposes per channel an extra field which you can configure on the 'Manage Display' pages of each node and comment type.
 That field exposes that snippet.
-See indieweb_node_view().
+See indieweb_node_view() and indieweb_comment_view().
 More info about this at https://brid.gy/about#webmentions Currently this field will be printed, even if you do not publish to that channel, that will be altered later.

 You can also configure to just enter a custom URL, or use a "link" field to publish to.

-The module ships with default Twitter and Facebook channels.
-More channels and other configuration can be configured at /admin/config/services/indieweb/publish.
-These channels are also used for the q=syndicate-to request for micropub, see micropub for more information.
+On comments, these link fields can be pre-filled when replying when the parent comment has a webmention reference.

 ## Microformats